Gray-SS/PokeSharp/README.md

 # PokéSharp (Educational Purpose Only)

-> ⚠️ This project is a **non-commercial, educational clone** of the original Pokémon games, developed purely to demonstrate how such a game can be implemented from scratch using C#.
+> This project is a **non-commercial, educational clone** of the original Pokémon games, developed purely to demonstrate how such a game can be implemented from scratch using C#.

 ## Purpose

-This project was created as a learning tool to explore and understand the architecture and systems behind turn-based creature-capturing games like **Pokémon**.
+This project wasn't originally intended for the public and its main aim was to teach me how to develop and finish a project from start to finish, as I often tend not to finish what I start.
+I set myself the rather crazy challenge of recreating a clone of the Pokémon game in 48 hours of pure work, and I think I can consider that I succeeded in this challenge.
+Today I've decided to publish the repository in order to share with you a project I'm quite proud of and to allow the community to potentially learn from it.
+But as you can imagine, we can't reach the moon in 48 hours of work, which is why there's still a lot of work to do.

+For the future of this project, I'd like to create an active community that will help me and enable me to create a stable project that will aim to understand and learn how to make a similar project.

+> pls Nintendo don't sue me.

 It is **not affiliated with Nintendo, Game Freak, or The Pokémon Company**, and is not intended for commercial distribution or public gameplay.

 Some **original assets** from the Pokémon games are used **strictly for educational purposes only**, and will be removed if legally required.

 ---

-## 🖼️ Screenshots
+## Screenshots

 ### Gameplay
 ![Player walking in zone](assets/overworld.png)